-Prerequisite: ART 3601 or ART 3602 or consent of department

-Advanced visual expression at the graduate level in painting, using transparent, opaque or mixed media.
+Prerequisite: ART 3601 or ART 3602 or consent of department Advanced visual expression at the graduate level in painting, using transparent, opaque or mixed media.

-ART 5705 Graduate Photography

-Advanced visual interpretative problems in photography at the graduate level.

-ART 5805 Graduate Printmaking

-Advanced expressive problems at the graduate level in one or more of the following methods: relief, intaglio, or lithography.

-ART 5825 Graduate Papermaking/Book Arts

-Traditional and contemporary methods of papermaking and book arts as an art form.
+1 d visual interpretative problems in pho tography at the graduate ART 5805 Graduate Printmaking var.
+1-3 Prerequis ite: ART 3801, or consent of department Advance d expressive problems at the graduate le evel in one or more of the following ; methods: relief, intaglio, or lithography.
+ART 5825 Graduate Papermaking/Book Arts var.
+1-3 Prerequis ite: Consent of department Tradition al and contemporary methods of paper making and book arts as as an art form.